Wani’s blood gave new impetus to Kashmir struggle

 LAHORE, Feb 2 (APP): While every Kashmiri in Indian Occupied Kashmir

-specially the youth is committed to use all options for highlighting Kashmir issue, young Kashmiri leader Burhan Muzaffar Wani’s martyrdom have given a new impetus to the Kashmir Movement.
+specially the youth is committed to use all options for highlighting Kashmir issue young Kashmiri leader Burhan Muzaffar Wani’s martyrdom have given a new impetus to the Kashmir Movement.

 It seems that every passing day after the Martyrdom of Burhan Muzzafar Wani is taking the Kashmir movement closer to its ultimate victory.

-Now it is becoming a common saying among people of Kashmir that `The dead boy has done what alive Burhan Muzzafar could not do’.
+Now it is becoming a common saying among people of Kashmir that `His dead boy has done what alive Burhan Muzzafar could not do’.

-It is mentioned here that Indian forces have brutally murdered 150
+It merits a mention here that Indian forces have brutally murdered 150

-Kashmiries,injured 16888 and put more than 10,000 Kashmiris into prisons after the new wave of Kashmir movement started on July 8, 2016.
+Kashmiries, 16888 injured and put more than 10,000 Kashmiris into prisons after the new wave of Kashmir movement started on July 8, 2016.

 These prisoners include women, children, elderly citizens and youth.

-The 16888 injured persons were those who visited hospitals for treatment including those 9840 who were admitted while 3794 were those who left hospital shortly after medical aid owing to fear of arrest by the Indian forces.
+The 16888 injured persons were those who visited hospitals for treatment including those 9840 who were admitted while 3794 were those who left hospital shortly after medical Aid owing to fear of arrest by the Indian forces.

 There were thousands more who did not opt to go to the hospital because of the fear of forces.

-According to the data from the four hospitals of Srinagar like Sher Kashmir Medical Institute Sowara, Sadar Hospital, JVC and Bone and Joint Hospital Barzla,6658 injured Kashmiris were registered there;amongst were 1561 pellet-fire injuries and 261 gun shots wounds .
+According to the data from the four hospitals of Srinagar like Sher Kashmir Medical Institute Sowara, Sadar Hospital, JVC and Bone and Joint Hospital Barzla, 6658 injured Kashmiris were registered there;amongst were 1561 pelt-fire injuries and 261 that of gun shots .

-In Sadar hospital only, 2676 injured were treated including 88 having gun injuries and 1008 having pellet- shot injuries in eyes.
+In Sadar hospital only, 2676 injured were treated including 88 having gun injuries and 1008 having pellet- shot injures in eyes.

 Chairman All Parties Hurriyat Conference (APHC) Syed Ali Gillani in a